ohno/Antique.jl/README.md

 # output> 19.739208802178716
 ```

-One of the important thing is the wave function "ψ(IPW, x, n=1)" for different "n" and position "x".
+One of the important features is the wave function `ψ(IPW, x, n=1)` for different values of `n` and position `x`.
-We can plot the wave function as
+We can plot the wave function as follows:

 ```julia
 using CairoMakie